From MRI to Mesh: Finite Element Brain Model Creation

 β

-βββ trame_nii_viewer.py # Interactive web viewer script for inspecting NIfTIs
+βββ trame_nii_viewer.py # Browser-based NIfTI viewer for Codespaces

-βββ README.md # This file; project overview and usage instructions
+βββ README.md # Project overview and usage entry point

-sub0045 by default.
-The sub0045_example folder is provided for reference and comparison.
-You should use the sub0045 folder when following the notebooks.
+The repository includes two versions of the subject.
+The workflow notebooks are set up to run onsub0045by default.
+Thesub0045_examplefolder is provided for reference and comparison.
+You should use thesub0045` folder when following the notebooks.

 Roadmap πΊοΈ